-2010 2009 Financial instruments whose contract amounts represent credit risk: = Commitments to extend credit 9 482,860 \$ 569,408 Commercial letters of credit 18,813 22,624
+2010 2009 F Financial instruments whose contract amounts represent credit risk: Commitments to extend credit \$482,860 \$569,408 Commercial letters of credit 18,813 22,624

 Commitments to extend credit are agreements to lend to a customer as long as there is no violation of any condition established in the contract.

 Commitments generally have fixed expiration dates or other termination clauses and may require payment of a fee.
 Since many of the commitments may expire without being drawn on, the total commitment amounts do not necessarily represent future cash requirements.
-United evaluates each customer's credit evaluation.
-Collateral based on management's credit evaluation.
+United evaluates each customer's creditworthiness on a case-by-case basis.
+The amount of collateral obtained, if deemed necessary, upon extension of credit is based on management's credit evaluation.
 Collateral held varies, but may include unimproved and improved real estate, certificates of deposit, personal property or other acceptable collateral.

 Commercial letters of credit are issued to facilitate commerce and typically result in the commitment being drawn on when the underlying transaction is consummated between the customer and the third party.
 Those guarantees are primarily issued to local businesses.
 The credit risk involved in issuing letters of credit is essentially the same as that involved in extending loan facilities to customers.
 The Bank holds real estate, certificates of deposit, and other acceptable collateral as security supporting those commitments for which collateral is deemed necessary.
-The extent of collateral held for those commitments varies.
+The extent of collateral held for those commitments varies